 Epstein Becker Green protects and advances its clients' interests in this context through two highly focused teams of attorneys.
-The first, the Privacy and Security Law Group, is comprised of heath care and life sciences attorneys with extensive experience in the technical and regulatory aspects of cybersecurity.
+The first, the Privacy, Cybersecurity, and Data Asset Management Group, is comprised of heath care and life sciences, workforce management, and cybersecurity attorneys with extensive experience in the technical and regulatory aspects of cybersecurity.
 The second, our Data Breach/Cybersecurity Litigation Group, is a team of senior litigators with deep experience in defending and managing data breach litigations and other complex disputes, including class actions.
 Epstein Becker Green's seamless interdisciplinary approach of joining experienced litigators with our in-house privacy and security law professionals sets us apart from most of our peers and enables the firm to efficiently and effectively manage and litigate data breach and other cybersecurity matters of any magnitude and complexity.

 Our Data Breach/Cybersecurity Litigation Group includes a number of Epstein Becker Green's most seasoned litigators.
 These litigators are well versed in defending the kinds of claims typically asserted in the aftermath of a data breach—putative class actions alleging violations of state unfair competition and privacy laws, as well as common law claims sounding in tort and contract.
 They regularly litigate the critical issues that can directly affect the outcome of these disputes—standing, class certification, cognizable damages, and the like.
 Our litigators have developed extensive experience in these issues not only in the data breach context but also through our defense of class actions and other complex litigations in such areas as securities fraud, consumer rights, lender liability, products liability, wage and hour, and employment discrimination.